-KeyMaster is shipped with public domain encryption software from The Legion Of The Bouncy Castle, and so in the example web.xml file shipped with KeyMaster, encrypting.generator.security. provider.class.name is set to point the Bouncy Castle encryption class (see the example below).
+KeyMaster is shipped with public domain encryption software from The Legion Of The Bouncy Castle, and so in the example web.xml file shipped with KeyMaster, encrypting generator security. provider class name is set to point the Bouncy Castle encryption class (see the example below), and encrypting generator security provider name is set accordingly.

-Note: Only change this setting if you have customized KeyMaster to use a different encryption class.
+Only change this setting if you have customized KeyMaster to use a different encryption class.
 If you do use a different encryption class, make sure that the class name is included in the classpath for the KeyMaster servlet.